 Years of Experience

-Five to nine years of work experience seem to result in median wages of approximately $65K per year.
-For those with one to four years of experience, median paychecks reach about $50K annually.
-Broken down by tenure, the largest share of Baltimore City Public Schools employees (34 percent) have 10-19 years of experience and earn $78K per year on average.
+Five to nine years of work experience seem to result in median wages of around $73K per year.
+Overall, the greater share of Baltimore City Public Schools folks have one to four years of experience and earn an average approximately $52K annually.

-Educators are the best paid with the average salary hovering at $90K annually; Elementary School Teachers and Head Teachers also rank near the top of the list, pulling in $65K and around $62K, respectively.
+Elementary School, Kindergarten, and Preschool Special Education Teachers are the best paid with the average salary hovering at $70K per year; Head Teachers, Elementary School Teachers, and High School Teachers also rank near the top of the list, pulling in $62K, about $60K, and $53K, respectively.

 Certifications and Degrees